AdobeDocs/experience-manager-64.en/help/assets/scene7.md

 feature: Dynamic Media Classic
 role: User
 ---
-# Adding Dynamic Media Classic Features to your Page {#adding-scene-features-to-your-page}
+# Add Dynamic Media Classic components to pages {#adding-scene-features-to-your-page}

 Adobe Dynamic Media Classic is a hosted solution for managing, enhancing, publishing, and delivering rich media assets to Web, mobile, email, and Internet-connected displays and print.